-- a global equity worst-case scenario: where all countries choose to reduce emissions only to the top of their equity range, which is numerically equivalent to the total of the maxima of all countries' equity ranges, and necessarily below the target scenario, - given that equity-based allocations are rarely available after 2050, the CAT applies its standard pathway extension methodology for determining emissions levels in the second half of the century that are consistent with the effort level in each underlying pathway.
-The global equity best-case scenario and the global equity worst-case scenario points result in a global equity range. - In a next step, using a climate model, a large number of simulations is run, looking at the resulting temperature outcome if all countries were to reduce emissions at a level consistent with each of the percentiles within their equity range. - Once the temperature outcome is consistent with the global warming limits, that relative level is applied to all countries' equity ranges proportionally to determine the minimum level of effort within the full equity range that would be consistent with each global temperature target, without relying on other countries to do proportionally more effort.
+- · Calculate emissions levels consistent with: - a global equity best-case scenario: where all countries choose to reduce emissions to the very bottom of their range, which is numerically equivalent to the total of the minima of all countries' equity ranges, and necessarily below the target scenario, - a global equity worst-case scenario: where all countries choose to reduce emissions only to the top of their equity range, which is numerically equivalent to the total of the maxima of all countries' equity ranges, and necessarily below the target scenario, - o given that equity-based allocations are rarely available after 2050, the CAT applies its standard pathway extension methodology for determining emissions levels in the second half of the century that are consistent with the effort level in each underlying pathway.
+The global equity best-case scenario and the global equity worst-case scenario points result in a global equity range - In a next step, using a climate model, a large number of simulations is run, looking at the resulting temperature outcome if all countries were to reduce emissions at a level consistent with each of the percentiles within their equity range. - Once the temperature outcome is consistent with the global warming targets, that relative level is applied to all countries' equity ranges proportionally to determine the minimum level of effort within the full equity range that would be consistent with each global temperature target, without relying on other countries to do proportionally more effort.

-The result of the methodology described above is the distinction of the fair share range for each country into three categories:
+The result of the methodology described above is the division of the fair share range for each country into three categories: